 “I am” affirmations for women

 The “I am” affirmations from the Bible are especially great at combatting the lies that Satan and culture whisper (or yell) to us.
-You may have been put down by your parents, bullied in middle school, or felt like everyone else always had a place but you didn’t.
-These are lies and are not at all who we are in Christ.
-What God says about us is what’s true.
+You may have been put down by your parents, bullied in middle school, or felt like everyone else but you always had a place.

 I am chosen by God.

 Wow!
 Let that sink in.
 He chose YOU.
-I love this “I am” affirmation to remind me of God’s truths.
+I love this “I am” affirmation to remind me of God’s truth that I am chosen.

 “even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.”
 Ephesians 1:4